spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05.5-cox-edge/10-add-cox-edge-accounts.md

 6. Go ahead and copy the API endpoint URL.
 The API endpoint is located above the table listing all your API keys.

-7. Next, expand the drop-down **User Menu** and click on your organization name.

-8. Copy the organization id value.

-9. Navigate to the left **Main Menu** and select **Edge Compute**.
+7. Click on the **four-tile Home** button at the top and select **Edge Compute**.

-10. Copy the edge services code located at the top of the page.

-11. Next, click on **+ Add Environment** to create a compute environment.
+8. Next, click on the environment drop-down menu and select **Add Environment** to create a compute environment.
 A compute environment is required when adding a Cox Edge account to Palette.
+If you already have a compute environment available, skip to step 11.

-12. Provide a name and description, select **Next**.
+9. Provide a name and description, select **Next**.

-13. Add members to the compute environment.
+10. Add members to the compute environment.
 You can also add members at a latter point.
 Apply the changes.

-14. Next, open up another browser tab and log in to [Palette](https://console.spectrocloud.com) as a Tenant admin.
+11. Next, open up another browser tab and log in to [Palette](https://console.spectrocloud.com) as a Tenant admin.

-15. Go to **Tenant Settings** > **Cloud Accounts** and click **+Add Cox Edge Account**.
+12. Go to **Tenant Settings** > **Cloud Accounts** and click **+Add Cox Edge Account**.

-16. Fill out the all of the input fields.
+13. Fill out the all of the input fields.

     - Account Name: Assign a name to the Cox Edge account.